rkjbnz/fast_food/README.md

 ## Todo

-* Support for more server versions and distros.
+* Support for more dbs
 * Support for multiple stages
 * Support for different server roles
 * Setup other services such as backups to server/s3